 - Urban Design

-Once complete, this community of 24 single-family homes will offer North Kansas Citians contemporary designs combined with energy efficient systems and materials.
+Aimed to be the areas first LEED Certified Community, these 24 single-family homes combine contemporary designs with energy efficient systems and materials.

 Modern infill on a currently vacant lot, Gillham Park Row is expected to be complete in early 2015 at the corner of 37th & Gillham Road in Kansas City's Old Hyde Park district.